Kontowicz/Kontowicz.github.io/_posts/2020-09-14-live-instance.md

 cur.execute('SELECT title, body, reply FROM tickets WHERE id=%s' % request.args['id'])
 ```

-So there must be way to exploit this vulnerability.
-As first step I try to control data presented on the page.
+So there must be a way to exploit this vulnerability.
+As the first step I try to control data presented on the page.
 With following query it is possible:

 ```
 http://34.74.105.127/74d469a935/ticket?id=111%20union%20select%20%271%27,%271%27,%271%27%20#